Bearium-BB/Just-The-Docs-Template/docs/other-interesting-useful-git-topics.md

 This is a bridge between Perforce and Git.
 This is great for developers who have never worked with Perforce before, and artists work well with Perforce too, meaning both groups get the best of both worlds.
 But you should know there are no GitHub features here.
 This is just plain Git, so you’ll still have to relearn some things because you’re probably used to GitHub instead of just plain Git.

 That’s okay though.
 Everything is still a learning experience in programming.
-You can’t know everything—well, I think so.
+You can’t know everything well, I think so.
 Maybe if you do know everything, you’re probably a god.
 And if that’s the case, I don’t know why you’re reading this, because you should be making some amazing technology that we can’t even think of.

 ---